hsanjuan/go-dcc/README.md

   * [1x LMD18200T/NOPB Texas Instruments](http://www.ti.com/product/LMD18200/samplebuy)
   * 1x10kΩ + 1x3.3kΩ resistors (both optional)

-Here is an image composed of 5 pictures of how an actual prototype which is easy to build looks like: [prototype.jpg](prototype.jpg).
-Note that the circuit in the pictures includes an additional 5V DC converter (the black chip with 3 legs) and some resistors which are not necessary nor play any part.

 Here is an image of a `dccpi` printed PCB plugged to a Raspberry Pi:

 ![dccpi-board.jpg](dccpi-board.jpg)